KevinHunter12/MettlerToledoOPCUA/README.md

 ![Scales](MT_Viper_BC.jpeg)

-The plan is that this will also be tested on a Raspberry PI as this would provide a low cost method of adding OPC UA and ethernet capabilites.
+The plan is that this will also be tested on a Raspberry PI as this would provide a low cost method of adding OPC UA and ethernet capabilites to scales.

 Install Procedure: